 - Physical therapy

 - Speech and language therapy

 The social workers provide support to parents of preschool students to help them navigate through their first school experience.
-They are also available to communicate with home therapists and private agencies to advocate for the students’ needs.
-The guidance counselor provides resources for students and families throughout the transition years, and guides families through the process of securing services upon graduation.
+They are also available to communicate with home therapists and private agencies to advocate for the student's needs.
+They also provide resources for students and families throughout the transition years and guide families through the process of securing services upon graduation.
 The art therapists engage students in a variety of art-based therapeutic activities to support them in developing social skills and addressing emotional needs.

 Occupational therapy at The Gramon Family of Schools incorporates a variety of intervention strategies into students’ therapy sessions, with the goal of ensuring that each child is provided with an individualized program that includes the involvement of all other therapeutic disciplines.
 Our team approach allows for an optimal learning environment for each child.
 The OT department works closely with the transition team to provide vocational support for students in their work experiences, both on-site and in the community.

 Students participate in individual, group, cotreatment, or infused OT sessions, as outlined by each student’s IEP.
 Therapy sessions typically focus on improving sensory processing/modulation skills through the use of various sensory integrative techniques.
 Students also engage in various handwriting programs, visual perceptual/motor, self-care, vocational, and fine motor activities.
 The use of adaptive equipment and assistive devices are also utilized as needed.
 Occupational therapy provides each student with learning experiences that generalize to other life skills.